 Online merchants can easily implement dynamic pricing by placing cookies on a customer’s computer which will track the user’s past interactions with the site.
 By using this information, sites can customize their interactions based on your past activities.
 Online stores can read the cookies on your browser to determine what products or services you searched for and bought and how much you paid for them.
 This information helps them to predict how much you might be willing to pay for a product or service.
-In addition, click-stream technology allows a site to trace the path that a user follows as they view different pages on the site.

 Browse Privacy Topics